Anifacc/anifacc.github.io/_posts/2020-04-11-py-foundation-install-python-on-windows.md

 ## 5、Setuptools + Pip

 > The two most crucial third-party Python packages are setuptools and pip, which let you download, install and uninstall any compliant Python software product with a single command.
-It also enables you to add this network installation capability to your own Python software with very little work.
+It also enables you to add this network installation capability to your own Python software with very little work.^[2][2]

 Python 3.x 自带 [pip - The Python Package Installer](https://pip.pypa.io/en/stable/) 和 [Setuptools](https://github.com/pypa/setuptools)，更新 `pip` 和 `setuptools`: